Asur people

-Asur people are a very small Austroasiatic ethnic group living primarily in the Indian state of Jharkhand, mostly in the Gumla, Lohardaga, Palamu and Latehar districts.
-They speak Asur language, which belongs to Munda family of Austro-asiatic languages.
+The Asur people are a very small Austroasiatic ethnic group living primarily in the Indian state of Jharkhand, specifically within the Gumla, Lohardaga, Palamu, and Latehar districts.
+They speak Asur, a Munda language.

 Occupations

 Asurs are traditionally iron-smelters.
 They were once hunter gatherers, having also involved in shifting agriculture.
-However, majority of them shifted into agriculture with 91.19 percent enlisted as cultivators in the 2011 census.
+However, majority of them switched to agriculture, with 91.19 percent enlisted as cultivators in the 2011 census.

 Their indigenous technology of iron smelting gives them a distinct identity; as they claim to have descended from the ancient Asuras who were associated with the art of metal craft.
 When smelting, the Asur women sing a song relating the furnace to an expectant mother encouraging the furnace to give a healthy baby, i.e., good quality and quantity of iron from the ore; and were thence, according to Bera, associated with the fertility cult.
 But nowadays a major section of the population is also attached with mining work.